whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] Compose OpenRefine Tale
 1. TODO: Needs test case

 * [ ] Too many instances
-1. Make sure you have two launched Tales
+1. Run 2 tales
-1. Attempt to create a Tale
+1. Attempt to run another Tale
 1. Confirm that you receive an error that you have the max limit
-1. Confirm that the Tale is created, but not the instance

 ## Analyze in Whole Tale